helq/blag/src/blog/about.md

 license-code: CC0
 ---

-For a more "serious" _about me_ go to the [start page](/).

-Hi, welcome to my (maybe) personal, mathematical, computer science and other things blog.
+Welcome to my (maybe) personal, mathematical, computer science and other things blog (that I very rarely update).

 As an imperfect **real** human that I am, and not a spider, I make many mistakes of many kinds, and usually I’m not able to detect them on time.
-So, please, don't hesitate to write to me if you find any grammatical, typographical, computational, mathematical, logical, illogical, physical or science fictional mistake.
-I thank you with all my guts!
-But please don’t if you are a panda or a koala, because I don’t like how all humans treat you.
-It seems like they think you're like gods and not species that are doomed because you are not resilient enough (come on, you eat only one kind of vegetable).
-So go and make cute faces to others, not to me.
+So, please, don't hesitate to send me a message if you find any grammatical, typographical, computational, mathematical, logical, illogical, physical or science fictional mistakes.

-So, anyway, here is my email:
+Here is my email:

 <div id="divMcFace"></div>